MarkRobertson67/Customer_Behavior_Analysis/README.md

 ---

 ## Dataset
+This project uses a publicly available retail customer dataset commonly used for analytics learning and demonstration purposes.
 The dataset used in this project contains transactional/customer information used to analyze patterns and trends.

 **Example attributes include:**